How To Hop a Freight Train 2

 Don’t walk on the tracks.
 Don’t cross under couplers or cars.
 And watch for cars rolling quietly through the yard.
 Be careful out there.

-Some yards have a railroad cop.
-The railroad cop is referred to as the Bull.
-The only way to get caught by the bull is being stupid.
-The bull typically sits is some office somewhere until someone calls him with a problem, which is seldom.
-[Not at all true anymore. -ed] Occasionally, the bull will make a foray out of the office to cruise around in the bull-mobile, a white pick-up or bronco, typically.
-The bull may traverse all the roads through the yard before they retire back to their den.
+Some yards have a railroad cop, or “bull.”
+The bull typically sits in some office somewhere until someone calls him with a problem, which is seldom.
+Occasionally, the bull will make a foray out of the office to cruise around in a white pick-up or bronco, typically.
+In “hot” yards, the bull may proactively patrol the roads through the yard.
 To avoid the bull, stay out of sight of the roads within the yard.
 Walk between strings of cars.
-Watch for the bull-mobile.
+Watch for the bull mobile.
 Watch for flashlights.
 Stay out of danger.
 Steer clear of the office.
+Many smart riders adopt a sort of “ghost protocol” where if they are never seen, not only do they avoid getting caught, but also avoid putting workers’ jobs in danger.

 Bring some sturdy gloves and boots to keep you safe as you scramble around on freight cars.
 And if you prefer not to sunburn your ears and nose off, bring a hat.

-Its nice to know where you are.
-An atlas can come in handy, both for finding where to catch-out and for finding out where you’ve been left.
+It’s nice to know where you are.
+An atlas can come in handy, both for finding where to catch out and for finding out where you’ve been left.
 You may be able to round up a railroad map.
-Call up the railroad business office and pretend you are doing a study on rail transportation.
-Ask for a map of American freight lines.
+Obviously, if you have cell service satellite maps are invaluable.

 Bring something to drink.
 Exposure to the wind sucks the liquids right out of you.
 Bring something that’s not going to spill when you throw your pack on and off of cars.

 Don’t forget to bring your patience.
 Freight-hopping involves as much walking and waiting as actual riding.
-You spend most of your time waiting for information, waiting for a train, waiting for your train to get under way, waiting, waiting, waiting.
-For this you’ll need flexibility and patience.
+You spend most of your time waiting for information, waiting for a train, waiting for your train to get underway, waiting, waiting, waiting.
+For this, you’ll need flexibility and patience.
+Here’s a quick checklist:

 • dark clothes